ogusarenko/mke-docs/content/docs/getting-started/licensing-mke4.md

 {{< callout type="info" >}}

-Though MKE4 is generally a subscription-only service, you can obtain a free trial license from Mirantis.
+Though MKE 4k is generally a subscription-only service, you can obtain a free trial license from Mirantis.
 Make your request using the [Mirantis contact form](https://www.mirantis.com/contact).

 {{< /callout >}}